multisynq/m4u-tutorials/docs/syncvar_syncrpc/syncvar_syncrpc.md

 ## Usage Guide

 1. Ensure your class inherits from `SyncedBehaviour` instead of `MonoBehaviour`.
-2. Mark the variables you want to synchronize with the `[SyncVar]` attribute.
+2. Mark the variables you want to synchronize with the `[SynqVar]` attribute.
 3. Optionally, implement callback methods for when synchronized values change.

 Example: